eds2024/eds2024.github.io/_pages/registration.md

 - <strike>May 22: Acceptance emails have been sent to the first batch of eligible applicants, payment instructions will follow shortly.

-  The second round of applications is now open!</strong> Non-ELLIS participants are also encouraged to apply.</strike>
+  The second round of applications is now open!
+Non-ELLIS participants are also encouraged to apply.</strike>

-- <strong>June 5: Second round closes</strong>
+- <strike>June 5: Second round closes</strike>

-- June 14: Acceptance emails are sent to eligible applicants (with payment instructions)
+- <strong>June 14: Acceptance emails are sent to eligible applicants (with payment instructions - you will receive en email from DAKINIPCO)</strong>

 - June 30: Deadline for payment (first and second round)